 Why you are creating content in that format?You’ve probably heard the request: "We need to create (video / gifs / animations / infographics) because everyone else is doing it / leadership wants it / I read an article about it."
 Content is created.
 Then, the content disappoints.
 It doesn't have to be this way.

 We have reasons for creating content.
 Some good, some bad.
-You take the good, you take the bad, you take them all, and there you have the FACTS OF CONTENT CREATION.
 Some of these things are out of our control, no doubt.
 However, even the most vocal advocates of the format-of-the-day will see the light when we start to talk about costs, benefits, and realities of content creation.
 No one wants crappy content, after all.

 "Don't value your content over the job you need your content to do," said John Lane, Vice President at Centerline Digital in his presentation, "Content Marketing Art of War."
 Don't fall in love with a format because of its format-ness.
 Or its current popularity, for that matter.
 Formats carry the weight of our message.
 But they do not determine the message.